-It is a requirement under Solomon Islands law and WB policy that the SS-ESMP must be publicly disclosed by the Ministry of Agriculture and Livestock (MAL) as the agency responsible for implementing the SIART project.
+- 11. It is a requirement under Solomon Islands law and WB policy that the SS-ESMP must be publicly disclosed by the Ministry of Agriculture and Livestock (MAL) as the agency responsible for implementing the SIART project.
 The SIART project through its Communications Officer collaborates with MAL and the SIG Information and Communication Technology (ICT) administrators to be given administration rights to the MAL website where such reports can be publicised.
 The Environment and Conservation Division (ECD) of the Ministry of Environment, Climate Change, Disaster Management and Meteorology (MECDM) is the competent authority to publicly disclose all environmental and social reports.
 The SIART PMU will ensure public consultations are carried out in Pidjin for the concerned project province prior to disclosure in hard copy and online, so that it can be well understood by most affected people who may not have the chance to read the report.
 A public flyer and/or radio advert will alert the public to the disclosure of the instruments.
-Likewise, the SIART PMU will ensure that several copies of all prepared safeguard instruments are available locally at the Malaita MAL provincial office and easily accessible to affected groups and local Non-Governmental Organisations (NGOs).

-This SS-ESMP will be reviewed and updated by the WB project support staff and will have to be approved by the WB before the sub-project can begin.
-The final SS-ESMP will be made available on the WB external website and the SIG MAL website and hard copies at SIART PMU office and Malaita MAL provincial office.
+Likewise, the SIART PMU will ensure that several copies of all prepared safeguard instruments are available locally at the Malaita MAL provincial office and easily accessible to affected groups and local Non-Governmental Organisations (NGOs). - 12.
+This SS-ESMP has been reviewed and updated and therefore can now be made available on the WB external website and the SIG MAL website and hard copies at SIART PMU office and Malaita MAL provincial office.